KnpLabs/KnpUserBundle/Resources/doc/emails.rst

     The ``fos_user.mailer.noop`` mailer service should be used in the case where you do not want the bundle to send emails and you do not want to include the SwiftmailerBundle in your app.
-If you leave the default implementation configured as the mailer and do not have the SwiftmailerBundle registered, you will receive an exception because of a missing dependency.

 Configuring the Sender Email Address
 ------------------------------------